oscar-bender-stone/kamelo/README.md

    ├── printing/
    │   ├── import.ml: *About file management*
    │   ├── prelude.ml: *To print the prelude*
-   │   └── printer.ml: *To print Lambdapi, Dedukti or Kore syntax*__
+   │   └── printer.ml: *To print Lambdapi, Dedukti or Kore syntax*
    ├── terminal/: *Management of the terminal*
    │   ├── cmd_line.ml: *To parse the command line*
-   │   ├── display_console.ml: *To print the recap if the translation in the terminal*
+   │   ├── display_console.ml: *To print the recap of the translation in the terminal*
    │   └── preprocessing.ml: **This file is OBSOLETE**
    └── translation/: *The translation of...*
        ├── axiom.ml: *... the axioms*
        ├── symbol.ml: *... the symbols*
        ├── translate.ml: *... a file*
        └── viry.ml: *... the conditional rewriting rules*

 Note: The files "dune" and "dune-project" are just here to compile the OCaml code.